gacallea/cardanoRelatedStuff/SCRIPTS.md

 The script will check the system cache usage and intervene with a forced sync after the threshold (**it defaults to 4096)**.
 If your server only runs ```jormungandr```, the system cache would 100% reflect ```jormungandr``` cache.
 Adjust the values to suit your system, if it runs anything else.
 Be mindful that **anything more aggressive than the default threshold value could break your node**.

 ### stuck restart ###

-**THIS SCRIPT IS EXPERIMENTAL AND NEEDS FINE TUNING AND TESTING, USE AT YOUR OWN RISK.**

 At times, the node could lag behind by a significant margin.
 When this happens, the node sync goes bananas and it's time to restart it. ```stuckrestart.sh``` monitors the node sync against two conditions, and restarts the node if those are met.
 The first condition is a **blocks date delta** and, if this is met, it goes on to check the second one.
 The second condition is to check when **lastReceivedBlockTime** was last modified.
 If that lags behind for more than 5 minutes, the script restarts the node.